Dzików Castle: Art collection

-Over the years, the Tarnowski family acquired an impressive art collection housed in the Castle.
+Over the years, the Tarnowski family acquired an impressive art collection housed in the castle.
 In the 19th century, there were 250 paintings there, among others of Titian, Rubens, Rembrandt, Jacek Malczewski, and Jan Matejko.
 Apart from the paintings there were also valuable prints there including the oldest copy of the Polish Chronicle by Gallus Anonymus, manuscript Pan Tadeusz by Adam Mickiewicz, the first Bogurodzica copy, the original Chronicles by Wincenty Kadłubek and the Wiślica Statutes.
-The Polish Rider by Rembrandt, also known as Lisowczyk, one of the most valuable paintings in Poland was found in Dzikovia Tarnowski collections.
+The Polish Rider by Rembrandt, also known as Lisowczyk, one of the most valuable paintings in Poland, was found in Dzikovia Tarnowski collections.
 In 1910, it was sold by Zdzisław Tarnowski to Henry Frick and taken away to New York, in spite of the public protests.
 It is currently displayed in the Frick Collection.
 During the war, priceless treasures of the national and European culture were left carefully hidden in Dzików, as well as deposited in the National Museum in Warsaw and Ossolineum in Lwów.
 Later all sorts of state institutions seized them, e.g. they are in a Łańcut Castle, close to 500 exhibit items around Dzikowia, and in the Rzeszów Museum there are over 80.
 The deposited part was only left scarce in the West, quite a lot of it, however, went missing without trace with eastern areas seized by Soviets.

 On 21 December 1927, the castle was badly affected by a fire in which some of the collections were destroyed.
 8 people died during the evacuation of priceless items from the castle, including Alfred Freyer, Polish long-distance runner and an 8-time Polish Champion.
 In 1931, the castle was rebuilt in the Baroque Revival style.

 In 1974, a treasure chest was discovered in the basements of the palace consisting of old collections of silverware with a considerable number of precious Polish artifacts.
-The whole lot was transported to the Castle in Łańcut.
+The entire collection was transported to the castle in Łańcut.